PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec02_howToUse/attr_Background.rst

 * If the texture has an embedded alpha channel, it will be treated as transparent
 * Multiple images can be stacked on top of each other

+* It is possible to work with a reference image always displayed at the edge of the screen during modeling.

+  * Easier than with ImagePlane, you can scale, offset, and display multiple images.

 .. figure:: ../../_gif/_tmp_gif.gif
    :alt: bgOverview